bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 # The .page directive

 This directive is intended to provide a way for a translation backend to insert a page brreak.
+It should not need to be followed by anything.

+    .page

 # The .figure directive